 The unique direction that Obie takes in with its entire knowledge base software philosophy is to remain unbiased.
 If you’ve already built some base of knowledge in Confluence; partially in Google Drive; the remainder in Evernote – Obie respects that investment in time and effort and simply connects knowledge seekers to all of it simultaneously without compromising security.
 So, you can choose to build your knowledge base entirely in Obie, or it can be used to enhance existing stores of knowledge without the requirement to migrate existing knowledge to a new platform.

-The reason for the emphasis on removing bias from the product is because Obie’s philosophy is that it connects all silos of knowledge, whether native to Obie or in a third-party technology, to the places where people do work, like Slack or the browser (via extension).
-While all of the other technologies listed in this article force you to commit to a single technology, Obie lets Engineering keep their Confluence, Marketing to keep Dropbox, IT to use Obie FAQs and HR to use Obie Knowledge Base without issue.
+While all of the other technologies listed in this article force you to commit to a single knowledge platform, Obie lets Engineering keep their Confluence, Customer Support can keep Zendesk Guide, Marketing to keep Dropbox, IT to use Obie FAQs and HR to use Obie Knowledge Base without issue.

 Obie’s Slack integration is arguably the most powerful of those listed here.
-There are three notable reasons why.
+There are four notable reasons why.

 When people ask questions in Slack, they’re often looking for knowledge to complete a task.
 In channels where he is invited, Obie recognizes questions in the flow of conversations, and executes a real-time federated search across all knowledge silos for a relevant result.
 If nothing is found, Obie stays silent, but if he does, he’ll privately suggest answers to the knowledge seeker.